mcdonc/devenv-awsenv/README.rst

 Obtaining Your MFA Device Name
 ------------------------------

-It's somewhere in the authentication settings of the user that you're using to access a given AWS account.
+It's in the "Security Credentials" settings of the user that you're using to access a given AWS account.
 You may have more than one, and they will differ between accounts.
 This should be placed in ``DEVENV_ASWENV_MFA_DEVICE`` as you're editing the configuratiom if you use MFA.